 You can serve the broth immediately or cool it completely and refrigerate it overnight.
 The next day, remove the fat layer from the top before reheating the broth.

-It's important to use bone-in, skin-on chicken pieces such as chicken drumsticks or bone-in thighs.
-They give the broth flavor and richness.
+It's important to use bone-in, skin-on chicken pieces such as drumsticks or bone-in thighs.
+They add flavor and richness to the broth.
 Boneless, skinless chicken breasts, for example, will not work in this recipe.
 They are too lean.

 This broth keeps well in an airtight container in the fridge for about 5 days.
 You can divide some of it into individual portions and freeze them in 1-cup containers.
 8-ounce mason jars work well for this purpose.